AnnabelleGillet/MuLOT/README.md

     .withMaxIterations(50) // the maximum number of iterations (default 25)
-    .withMinFms(0.95) // The Factor Match Score threshold used to stop the iterations (default 0.99) .withNorm(Norms.L1) // The norm to use on the factor matrices (default L2) .withInitializer(Initializers.hosvd) // The method used to initialize the factor matrices (default gaussian) .withComputeCorcondia(true) // To decide if CORCONDIA must be computed on the result (default false)
+    .withMinFms(0.95) // The Factor Match Score threshold used to stop the iterations (default 0.99) .withNorm(Norms.L1) // The norm to use on the factor matrices (default L2) .withInitializer(ALS.Initializers.hosvd) // The method used to initialize the factor matrices (default gaussian) .withComputeCorcondia(true) // To decide if CORCONDIA must be computed on the result (default false)
 ```
 CORCONDIA is the [core consistency diagnostic](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/pdf/10.1002/cem.801), and can be used to evaluate the quality of the decomposition.